ddev/ddev-drupal-contrib/README.md

 ### Changing the Drupal core version

-Use the `ddev core-version` command to set the core version environment variable and update the code, for example:
+Use the `ddev core-version` command to set the core version environment variable and update the dependencies, for example:

 ```shell
 ddev core-version ^11